IBM/raven-large-language-models/README.md

 ## Run our Experiments 🔬
 You can replicate the main experiments shown in the paper with the following scripts.
-For the GPT-4 experiments, you have to add your OpenAI API keys to `configs/models/gpt/1_gpt4_iraven.yml`.
+For the GPT experiments, you have to add your OpenAI API keys to the files in `configs/models/gpt/*.yml`.
+Moreover, DeepSeek-R1 experiments are ran through the [together.AI}(https://www.together.ai/) API.
+You have to add your together.AI API keys to the files in `configs/models/deepseek/*.yml`.

+### Experiments for replicating the NEURMAD paper (only LLMs and no perceptual uncertainty)
 ```bash
 # GPT-4 on I-RAVEN
 python main.py --data-cfg configs/datasets/iraven.yml --model-cfg configs/models/gpt/1_gpt4_iraven.yml